About

 September 9, 2024

 Certain heart rate ranges can be considered dangerous and pose significant health risks.
 Our heart rate, or pulse, can vary significantly based on activity levels, stress, and overall health.
 While occasional fluctuations are normal, persistent deviations from the norm can indicate underlying issues.
-In this blog post, we will discuss what is considered a normal heart rate, how to identify when it becomes dangerous, and what you should do if you find yourself outside the safe zone.

 Normal Heart Rate